+PURPOSE

-U.S. Department of Energy U.S. Energy Information Administration Form EIA-861 (Data Year 2011) ANNUAL ELECTRIC POWER INDUSTRY REPORT INSTRUCTIONS Form Approved OMB No. 1905-0129 Approval Expires: 10/31/2013 Burden: 9.0 hrs PURPOSE Form EIA-861 collects information on the status of electric power industry participants involved in the generation, transmission, and distribution of electric energy in the United States, its territories, and Puerto Rico.
+Form EIA-861 collects information on the status of electric power industry participants involved in the generation, transmission, and distribution of electric energy in the United States, its territories, and Puerto Rico.
 The data from this form are used to accurately maintain the EIA list of electric utilities, to draw samples for other electric power surveys, and to provide input for the following EIA reports: Electric Power Monthly, Monthly Energy Review, Electric Power Annual, Annual Energy Outlook, and Annual Energy Review.
 The data collected on this form are used to monitor the current status and trends of the electric power industry and to evaluate the future of the industry.

+REQUIRED RESPONDENTS

-REQUIRED RESPONDENTS The Form EIA-861 is to be completed by electric power industry entities including: electric utilities, all DSM Program Managers (entities responsible for conducting or administering a DSM program), wholesale power marketers (registered with the Federal Energy Regulatory Commission), energy service providers (registered with the States), and electric power producers.
+The Form EIA-861 is to be completed by electric power industry entities including: electric utilities, all DSM Program Managers (entities responsible for conducting or administering a DSM program), wholesale power marketers (registered with the Federal Energy Regulatory Commission), energy service providers (registered with the States), and electric power producers.
+Entities that report using the Form EIA-861S do not complete the EIA-861 form.
 Responses are collected at the business level (not at the holding company level).

-RESPONSE DUE DATE Submit the completed Form EIA-861 to the EIA by April 30, following the end of the calendar year.
-METHODS OF FILING RESPONSE Submit your data electronically using EIA's secure internet data collection system (e-file).
-This CONTACTS Please retain a completed copy of this form for your files.
+RESPONSE DUE DATE

+Submit the completed Form EIA-861 to the EIA by April 30, following the end of the calendar year.

+METHODS OF FILING RESPONSE

+Submit your data electronically using EIA's secure internet data collection system (e-file).
+This system uses security protocols to protect information against unauthorized access during transmission.

+- If you have not registered with EIA's Single Sign-On system, send an email requesting assistance to: EIA-861@eia.gov. - If you have registered with Single Sign-On, log on at https://signon.eia.gov/ssoserver/login - If you are having a technical problem with logging into e-file or using e-file contact the Help Desk for further information.
+Contact the Help Desk at:

+Email: EIASurveyHelpCenter@eia.gov

+Phone: 202-586-9595

+• If you need an alternate means of filing your response, contact the Help Desk.

+Please retain a completed copy of this form for your files.

+CONTACTS

 Internet System Questions: For questions related to e-file, see the help contact information immediately above.

-Data Questions: For questions about the data requested on Form EIA-861, contact the Survey Manager: Jorge Luna-Camar (202) 586-3945 a FAX Number: (202) 287- Email: EIA-861@eia.gov Stephen Scott (202) 586-5140 1938
+Data Questions: For questions about the data requested on Form EIA-861, contact the Survey Manager, preferably via email at EIA-861@eia.gov.

-Form Approved OMB No. 1905-0129 Approval Expires: 10/31/2013

-Burden: 9.0 hrs
+Jorge Luna-Camara (202) 586-3945

+Stephen Scott (202) 586-5140

+FAX Number: (202) 287-1938